 An 'active fit' is more relaxed for a leisure riding position.
 Perfect for those weekend cafe rides.

 dhb created the MODA collection from the ground up specifically for women.
-This 100% polyester jersey comes in eye-catching prints and has three generous pockets, making it great for the commute as well as weekend rides.
+This jersey is constructed from premium Italian fabrics and comes in eye-catching prints with three generous pockets, making it great for the commute as well as weekend rides.

-This lightweight, fast-wicking jersey will keep you comfortable so that you can enjoy your ride.
-The flattering fit looks just as good off the bike.
-Generous pockets give you plenty of capacity to carry everything you need.
+Spice up summer rides with this eye-catching, lightweight, fast-wicking jersey designed to keep you comfortable so that you can enjoy your ride.
+The flattering fit looks just as good off the bike and three generous pockets, plus a fourth zipped pocket, give you plenty of capacity to carry everything you need.

 A versatile jersey that will take you from weekend cafe rides to the big sportive.
 The wicking fabric keeps moisture away from the skin and an antibacterial treatment will keep your jersey fresh wash after wash.